 Lets go into these concepts in more detail.
 It’s not always all about Amazon keyword ranking, this is optimizing for the human element!

-How to Identify the Essential Product Traits for Key Info Optimization?
+Identify the Click Through Boosting Essential Product Traits

 Choosing the right info to highlight is equally important to where.
 It’s a common mistake to waste valuable attention of a shopper showing off something that no one cares about.